 If you're watching your Stats displays carefully, you selected "Don't track my pageviews", and you notice that your pageviews are still being included in your Stats displays, you're going to need to examine your browser and your computer settings, for any cookie and script restrictions, and correct any settings, as necessary.

-Since this is another feature that's enabled using a script run from "Blogger.com" and read from "Blog*Spot.com" (or whatever custom domain your blog is published under), you're going to have to check the "third party cookies" browser setting, to start.
+Since this is another feature that's enabled using a script run from "Blogger.com" and read from "Blog*Spot.com" (or whatever country code alias that affects you / custom domain your blog is published under), you're going to have to check the "third party cookies" browser setting, to start.
 Next, check that you have cookies from "Blogger.com" set to "Permanent", not to "Session".

 If the problem is not solved by enabling "third party cookies", and setting "Blogger.com" cookies as "Permanent", check the computer and the network, for any anti-virus, firewall, security appliance, or security suite, which might contain a cookie or script filter.
 And, do not clear cookies, without considering the consequences.